adomokos/climb_that_mountain/blog/2017/02/go.md

 ![Go Hello World on AWS Lambda](/resources/2017/02/go_hello_world.png)

 Go is a simple language.
 I am not saying it's easy to learn, it's subjective: it depends on your background, your experience.
 But it's far from the beauty of Haskell or Clojure.
-However, I know, that the team I am working with would have no trouble switching between Go and Ruby during the day.
+However, the team I am working with would have no trouble switching between Go and Ruby multiple times a day.

 What kind of a language today does not have `map` or `reduce` functions?!
 Especially when functions are first class citizens in the language.
 It turns out, I can write my own map function if I need to: